 THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

-Why We Need To, And How We, Reinvent The Extended Family
+Why We Need To Reinvent The Extended Family

 In my opinion it is utterly unacceptable that people who are psychologically ignorant, emotionally immature, and devoid of communication skills are negotiating on behalf of entire populations – and declaring wars!